Benedict Biscop Prince Bishop School Teaching Alliance Leading School

 Our Vision: For our children to be environmentally aware, local, and global citizens and inquisitive and informed geographers.

-• Use observations, maps, satellite images and censuses
+• Use maps, globes, satellite images, and digital tools

-• Create and adapt maps, graphs and diagrams
+• Create maps, graphs, and diagrams to show patterns and changes

 Why is it important to know what it means to be a geographer?
 The opportunities we give our pupils to raise awareness of different careers and prepare them for the world of work, can be found in our Careers Protocol.